DotNet2Web/CsvCore/CsvCore/Documentation/CsvCoreReader.md

 The file will be stored at the location your application will be run.
 The filename will be the same as the original file, but we just add `_errors` to it.

-If you need those error files to be written somewhere else simply use the `.WriteErrorsAt("AnyPath")` method on the reader
+If you need those error files to be written somewhere else simply use the `.SetErrorPath("AnyPath")` method on the reader

 ### Example